openlab-vn-ua/CSharpPlusLittleThings/README.md

-  //Assume these are function that do some heavy work private int CalcComplexStuffImplemenation(int a, int b) // ... some code private long CalcComplexStuffImplemenation(int a, int b) // ... some code
+  //Assume these are function that do some heavy work private int CalcComplexStuffImplemenation(int a, int b) // ... some code private long CalcAnotherComplexStuffImplemenation(int a, int b) // ... some code

   // You may cache result of operation (different functions may be cached in single cache) public int CalcComplexStuff(a, b) { return MyCache.GetOrMake(CalcComplexStuffImplemenation, a, b); }